Specialist13/2025-uni-blockchain4/README.md

 - The seller submits product information (title, description, price, images) to the marketplace contract
 - This is the entry point for any item to be sold on the platform

-**Step 2: Marketplace requests verification**
-- The marketplace contract forwards the listing details to the service provider for validation
-- This ensures quality control and prevents fraudulent listings

-**Step 3: Service provider validates seller credentials and product details**
-- The service provider checks seller reputation, account status, and product compliance
-- May include automated checks and manual review for sensitive categories

-**Step 4: Product becomes visible on marketplace**
+**Step 2: Product becomes visible on marketplace**
-- Once verified, the marketplace contract makes the product searchable and visible to buyers
+- The marketplace contract makes the product immediately searchable and visible to buyers
 - Seller receives confirmation that their listing is live

 ---